 If you are planning a road trip and looking for suggestions on a campsite or places of interest to stop at along the route, our Google map may assist you.
 Whether you are looking for a place to stay for the night or two while traveling or a campsite for a week, this map has you covered with possible suggestions.

 Click on the map below.
-There are ten layers on the map – layers can be turned on separately or multiple layers can be turned on at the same time.
-The first layer flags are colored Yellow, which is currently active.
+There are ten layers on the map – layers can be displayed separately or multiple layers can be displayed at the same time.
+The 1st layer flags are colored Yellow.

 Note: If you do not see the Yellow flags you did not do anything wrong.
-Just means the Webmaster is in the site and adding more flags to the maps.
+Just means the Webmaster is on the site and adding more flags to the maps.
 Do not let that stop you from viewing the map.
 Depending upon your Internet speed, the load time for the map may take as long as 10 seconds.

-There are ten (10) layers that contains nineteen (19) varies items that may be of interest to truck campers and others while planning a road trip.
+There are ten (10) layers that contain nineteen (19) various items that may be of interest to truck campers and others while planning a road trip.
 The map is “a work in progress” and mostly based upon the recommendations of fellow truck campers.
-Updating the map, as well as other pages on the site, occurs when internet service and time is available while we are on the road.
+Updating the map, as well as other pages on the site, occurs when internet service and time are available while we are on the road.

 The YELLOW flags – are a list of camping sites that are either Free (free is always a good thing) or are less than $40 per night – they include Boondocking sites (ex. city, county parks), BLM sites, National Forests, National Parks, Corp of Engineers and some recommended state parks.
-As of today, this layer totals over 2570 sites.
+As of today, this layer totals over 3006 locations.

 Also, the GREEN flags – is the start of a list of camping sites in Canada.
-This list is currently “a work in progress” when time and Internet is available.
+This list is currently “a work in progress” when time and the Internet are available.

 A partial list of Cracker Barrel Old Country Store locations where other truck campers have reported spending a night while passing through the area.
 This list is currently “a work in progress”.